larryhastings/appeal/README.md

     recurse2 pdq 1 2 xyz

-And if you add that `--verbose` flag:
+And in this example, you can supply the `-v` or `--verbose` anywhere *after* the second parameter.
+So if your command-line looks like this:

     recurse2 pdq 1 2 xyz -v

-Appeal calls you like this:
+Appeal calls `recurse()` like this:

 ```Python
 recurse2('pdq', my_converter(int('1'), float('2'), xyz, verbose=True))
 ```

-In this example, you can supply the `-v` or `--verbose` anywhere *after* the second parameter.

 Take a look back at all the examples in this document, and consider that anywhere you specify a function or type, you can pass in nearly any callable you like.

 For example, the parameterized version of `mapping` isn't limited just to simple types.
 If you used `mapping[str, int_float]` as the annotation for a keyword-only parameter, that option would consume three arguments on the command line: a `str`, an `int`, and